giginghn/mindfulR/README.md

-# MindfulR - How NLP can reveal about App Store reviews that boost growth, improve product and increase monetization
+# MindfulR  -  How App Store Review mining can boost growth, improve product and increase monetization

-This post consists of the following sections:
+Have you ever got caught up in your overwhelmed train of thoughts?
+Have you wished to become more mindful and present?

+Meditation has been shown to reduce stress, improve focus and create the right conditions for healthy, restful sleep.
+Training the mind is quite challenging than how many people imagined it to be.
+Hence, there has been a tremendous growth in the guided-meditation apps market to help people improve their mental health and get more mindfulness.

+Stemming from my past experiences in 6 different meditation apps, I have always wondered which app to recommend to which types of audience.
+As each app has different content that address particularly niche problems in mental health that may differ from people to people.
+So I thought: “Why not mine data on app reviews to compare the apps?”.
+I have picked the top 6 meditation apps that are endorsed by App Store and by my own experiences to analyze - Headspace, Calm, Insight Timer, Oak, Meditation Studio, Shine.

+What to expect in this post?
 1) Overview
 2) Data
 3) App rating distribution
-4) App rating trend over time
+4) App rating seasonality
 5) App rating per version
-6) User feeling (negative/positive)
-7) Sentiment analysis
+5) Sentiment analysis
-   - Bing Lexicon
    - AFINN Lexicon
    - NRC Lexicon
-8) Text Mining
+6) Text Mining
-   - N-grams of words analysis
    - Bigrams distribution
-   - Bigram relationship network
+   - Bigrams relationship
+7) NLP
+   - Part-of-Speech tagging
-9) Unique nouns in each app
+   - Unique nouns in each app review
-10) Unique Verbs in each app
+   - Unique Verbs in each app review
+8) Conclusion